 Are you seeking to explore the Catholic faith?
-The RCIA (Rite of Christian Initiation of Adults) is the process by which the unbaptized, and baptized Christians of other faith traditions, may explore and enter the Catholic Church.
-It is a ritual process, as opposed to a program, characterized by an awakening or conversion of the heart, that leads one to a life of Christian discipleship.
+The RCIA (Rite of Christian Initiation of Adults) is the process by which the unbaptized, and baptized Christians of other faith traditions, may explore, discover, and deepen a relationship with our Lord Jesus Christ and enter into Christian discipleship, lived in and strengthened through the sacraments of the Catholic Church.
+The RCIA is a ritual process, as opposed to a program, characterized by an awakening or conversion of the heart that leads one to a life of Christian discipleship.
 The sacraments of initiation are Baptism, Confirmation, and Eucharist.
-These sacraments are the foundations of the Christian life and through them, we enter into the mystery of Jesus Christ’s saving death and Resurrection.
+These sacraments are the foundations of the Christian life, and through them, we enter into the mystery of Jesus Christ’s saving death and Resurrection.

 What does RCIA look like at Saint Brigid Parish?

 Our Rite of Christian Initiation for Adults community has remained vibrant throughout the pandemic, and adapted to meet virtually every Sunday morning to accompany a growing number of seekers in their faith journey.
 Now that the COVID situation has eased, we are back to in person meetings on Sundays at the parish.
 Saint Brigid RCIA sessions meet year-round, so now is always the time to step into this journey of deeper faith and preparation for the sacraments of initiation.
 Come and see!